 It is notable that the X-E3 has a microphone port, which is missing on the GX9.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-E3 and the Panasonic GX9?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Fujifilm X-E3: